microsoft/accessibility-insights-service/README.md

 ### 2. Run current test file from Visual Studio Code

 -   Execute "Debug current unit test file" launch task.
 This build the project & deploys azure function locally.
-    You can do this by either of the below two options.
+    You can do this by either of the below two options -

     -   Press F5.
 (Make sure the correct launch task is selected from the drop down that appears).
     -   Or Press Ctrl+P and then type "debug" followed by space ' '.
 And then select "Debug current unit test file" from the list that appears.